 How to reinstate an auto insurance policy

 Reinstating your policy is much simpler if your coverage hasn’t lapsed yet.
 But if you’ve gone too long without making your car insurance payments and you’ve let your car insurance policy lapse, the process is more complicated than just catching up on late payments.

 Insurance companies will not cancel your policy immediately after a missed payment.
-Insurers are required by state law (which varies state by state) to notify you before a policy cancellation.
+Insurers are usually required by state law to notify you before a policy cancellation.
 Most insurance companies will offer a 30-day grace period for you to get back on track with your payments.
 That said, you might have to pay the owed premiums plus interest, depending on your insurance company.

 Your insurance company may not reinstate your policy if you’ve let the policy lapse.
 Many insurance companies will not reinstate a policy if you’ve passed the 30-day mark, in which case you will have to apply for a whole new policy.
 This means your insurance history will show a lapse in coverage, which can mean higher insurance rates in the future.

 That said, your insurance company can reinstate your policy past the grace period — it all really comes down to company policy.
 If your insurer agrees to reinstate your policy, you will likely first have to pay the premiums you owe upfront and pay a fine before they reactivate your policy.